Who can get gonorrhea?

 - Itching of the anus

 - Painful bowel movements

 You should be examined by your doctor if you notice any of these symptoms in or you find unusual sores, smelly discharge, in your partner or they have painful burning urination.

 How am I tested by the doctor?

-Generally your urine can be tested unless you have had oral and/or anal sex in which case a swab will be taken of your throat and/or rectum.
-In some cases a swab will be used on the males urethra or a females cervix to collect a sample to be tested.
+Generally, your urine can be tested unless you have had oral and/or anal sex in which case a swab will be taken of your throat and/or rectum.
+In some cases, a swab will be used on the males urethra or the cervix of a female to collect a sample to be tested.

 Wait to have sex after the medication is gone for another 7 days.
 If both you and your partner(s) are being treated wait for 7 days after both of you have finished the medication.
 This will keep you from re-infecting each other.

 If not treated, gonorrhea can cause severe and permanent health problems in both males and females.